Magnetization process of atacamite: a case of weakly coupled $S = 1/2$ sawtooth chains

+Atacamite magnetically orders at low temperatures and we found a complex field-induced spin reorientation behavior.
+Magnetic fields of $\sim 30$\,T suppress the ordered state, taking the system to nearly half its saturation magnetization, where it persists up to the highest field reached in this study.
+To rationalize these results, we have investigated the electronic structure and magnetic interactions using Density Functional Theory (DFT) with full potential local orbital (FPLO) basis~\cite{koepernik1999} and generalized gradient approximation (GGA) functional~\cite{perdew1996}; electronic correlations on Cu$^{2+}$ were accounted for by the GGA+$U$ method~\cite{Liechtenstein1995}.
+The Hamiltonian thus obtained consists of strongly coupled Cu $\Delta$-chains, forming a weakly coupled network.
+We consider the uncoupled chains in a magnetic field using infinite system time-evolving block decimation (iTEBD)~\cite{vidal2007} as well as exact diagonalization (ED).
+The results justify our subsequent evaluation of the magnetization process within a 3D mean-field approximation (MFA), and accounting for the inter-chain coupling.

+Atacamite Cu$_{2}$Cl(OH)$_{3}$ crystallizes in a $Pnma$ orthorhombic structure (lattice constants $a = 6.02797$\,\AA , $b = 6.86383$\,\AA , $c = 9.11562$\,\AA; Fig.~\ref{fig:structure}~(a))~\cite{SM,parise1986,zheng2005}.
+There are two inequivalent Cu sites (dark (Cu(1)) and light (Cu(2)) blue spheres).
+Previously, this crystal structure was derived from a network of pyrochlore tetrahedra built up by Cu$^{2+}$ ions~\cite{zheng2004,zheng2005,zenmyo2013}.
+Our DFT calculations, however, indicate that the symmetry of the magnetic Hamiltonian is dramatically lower than the one anticipated from the bond lengths only.
+Indeed, the bonds derived from the 1$^{\mathrm{st}}$, 2$^{\mathrm{nd}}$ and 3$^{\mathrm{rd}}$ pyrochlore coordination shells vary in length by $\pm 10\%$ within each set, but the calculated exchange parameters (corresponding to 4, 6 and 7 distinct Cu-Cu distances, respectively), vary by two orders of magnitude.
+As we show below, our calculated Hamiltonian provides an excellent explanation of the experimental observations.

+First evidence of the existence of ordered magnetism in atacamite was reported previously~\cite{heinze2018,zheng2004,zheng2005,zenmyo2013}.
+Furthermore, we present zero-field specific heat measurements, with an anomaly indicating a magnetic transition at $T_{\mathrm{N}} = 8.4$\,K (Fig.~\ref{fig:overview}~(a)).
+An antiferromagnetic anomaly is also observed at $T_{\mathrm{N}} = 8.4$\,K in the low-field (0.1\,T) susceptibility as maximum in $d(\chi T)/dT$ (Fig.~\ref{fig:overview}~(b))~\cite{impurity}.
+In neutron diffraction, we find magnetic intensity below a slightly higher $T_{\mathrm{N}} = 8.9$\,K with a magnetic propagation vector $\mathbf{q} = (1/2, 0, 1/2)$ (Fig.~\ref{fig:overview}~(c)).

-In the specific heat, aside from the transition at $T_{\rm N}$, there is an additional hump at lower temperatures $\sim 5$ K, hinting at a more complex temperature evolution of the magnetic state involving for instance spin reorientation effects.
-Still, calculating the entropy of the magnetic phase from our data (here ignoring the phonon contribution to $c_p$), it adds up to about $0.65 R \ln(2)$ at $T_{\rm N}$.
-Such a small value is typical for magnetically ordered states in frustrated magnets, with the magnetic entropy being distributed over the temperature scale set by the dominant coupling strengths, here $J_1$ and $J_2$.
+We also detect an additional hump in the specific heat at $T \sim 5$\,K (Fig.~\ref{fig:overview}~(a)) hinting at a more complex temperature evolution of the magnetic state, involving, for instance, spin reorientations.
+A calculation of the magnetic entropy from our data (ignoring a phonon contribution) gives a value $\sim 0.65\,R\,\ln(2)$ at $T_{\mathrm{N}}$~\cite{SM}.
+Such a small value is typical for magnetically ordered states in frustrated magnets with the magnetic entropy being distributed over the temperature scale set by the dominant coupling strengths, here $J_{4}$ and $J_{3}$ (Fig.~\ref{fig:structure}~(c)).